darrenldl/sandboxing/README.md

 One main focus is to provide a private home for programs, which is often where the most important files are stored

+By default, a fairly strict seccomp filter is supplied to bubblewrap

 Note that some profiles assume usage of Wayland

 ## General usage